 DKIM encrypts your mail

 It doesn’t.
 DKIM’s primary concern is to verify and confirm that the message is intact.
 The hashes under “bh” and “b” tags offer protection from message modification and replay, including partial protection from identity theft and forgery.
-A passed DKIM verification test basically means that the email sent has the permission to be sent from this domain, and that the message content was not altered while in transit.
+A passed DKIM verification test basically means that the email sent has permission to be sent from this domain and that the message content was not altered while in transit.

 A DKIM signature can be forged since its details are available in DNS records

 No it cannot be forged.
 DKIM is based on PKI (Public key infrastructure), which means a pair of keys is involved.
 One public and one private.
 While it is true that the public key is published in the DNS records (and is available for everyone to retrieve), the private key is kept only on the email service provider server.
 The private key stays secret and is used to sign messages.
-The public key cannot sign messages and is used only for their verification.
+The public key cannot sign messages and is used only for verification.